Paxlord/PaxMHFZQuestEditor/README.md

 ![image](https://github.com/Paxlord/PaxMHFZQuestEditor/assets/19719025/eef26298-53fe-4701-8cc5-4f785159627e)

+## Contibuting

+Any PR or contribution is welcome, I have not yet done a clean up of the source code so there might be some dead/unused code

+### Building

+To start contibuting you can just clone the repo run ```yarn``` to install the dependancies and then you can run the app using ```yarn tauri dev```
+Be sure to have Node and Rust installed.

 ## Future plans

 Here's a screenshot of my To-Do list sorted by what's more likely to get done, it's bound to evolve with time so I'll try to keep it up to date: